peteroupc/MailLib/docs/PeterO.Mail.LanguageTags.md

 <b>Return Value:</b>

-A list of language tags that match the given range, in descending order of preference.
+A list of language tags that match the specified range, in descending order of preference.

 <b>Exceptions:</b>